next-multilingual/next-multilingual/README.md

 <link rel="alternate" href="http://localhost:3000/fr-ca/%C3%A0-propos-de-nous" hreflang="fr-CA">
 ```

-To fully benefit from the SEO markup, `<MulHead>` must be included on all pages.
+To fully benefit from the SEO markup, `<Head>` must be included on all pages.
 There are multiple ways to achieve this, but in the example, we created a `<Layout>` [component](./example/layout/Layout.tsx) that is used on all pages.

 ### Custom Error Pages